Discover all that Scotland has to offer

 Enjoy award-winning seafood at your Loch Linnhe hotel

 Combine the thrill of the open road with some jaw-droppingly beautiful scenery

 As featured in the August 2009 issue of Classic Cars Magazine.

-Want to see what an MGB, E-type Jaguar, or Lotus Elise can do?
+Want to see what an MGB, E-type Jaguar, or Morgan 4/4 can do?
 We've sought out some of the best driving in Scotland - combining the thrill of the open road and some jaw-droppingly beautiful scenery.
 It's a heady combination, adding glamour and excitement to a remarkable journey to the highlands.
-Other cars available include the classic Jaguar Mk2 saloon, Aston Martin DB9, Triumph Stag, Morgan 4/4 as well as the latest Mini Cooper S (saloon or cabrio).
+Other cars available include the classic Jaguar Mk2 saloon, Aston Martin DB9, Triumph Stag ( a 4 seater), Triumph TR6 as well as the latest Mini Cooper S (saloon or cabrio).

 Day One - Glendevon